Akinlabi-Alex/sock-shop/README.md

 Step 8: Setup Logging and Metrics
 Ensure that Prometheus is scraping metrics from the Socks Shop application.
 You may need to customize the Prometheus configuration to include the necessary metrics endpoints.

-Pipeline Configuration
-To automate the deployment, configure a CI/CD pipeline (e.g., using GitHub Actions, Jenkins, GitLab CI) that includes the following steps:

-Linting: Check the syntax of Terraform/Ansible scripts.
-Validation: Ensure the Kubernetes manifests are valid.
-Deployment: Apply the infrastructure changes.

-Monitoring and Metrics
-Prometheus will monitor the application and Kubernetes cluster.
-Dashboards can be created in Grafana to visualize key metrics such as:

-CPU/Memory Usage: By each microservice.
-Request Latency: Response times for API calls.
-Error Rates: Monitor for any errors in service communication.
-Logging
-Integrate a logging solution such as Fluentd or Elasticsearch to aggregate logs from the Kubernetes cluster.
-Ensure logs are accessible for troubleshooting and monitoring.

-Security Considerations
-Network Perimeter Security: Implement firewall rules to restrict access to the cluster.
-TLS/SSL: Use Let’s Encrypt certificates to secure communication.
-Sensitive Information: Encrypt sensitive data using Ansible Vault or another secret management tool.

 Additional Resources
 - [Kubernetes Documentation](https://kubernetes.io/docs/home/)